© Crown copyright 2020

 - providers caring for children that are registered with Ofsted or a childminder agency4

-OOSS generally provide tuition, training, instruction or activities outside normal school hours (such as evenings, weekends, school holidays), although some OOSS are run part-time during school hours to help meet the needs of those who are typically educated at home.
-OOSS should not, however, be operating full-time (preventing a child attending a lawfully operating school).
-They may, for example, include tuition or learning centres, extracurricular clubs, supplementary schools, uniformed youth organisations, religious settings offering instruction in their own faith, and summer clubs.
+Out-of-school settings generally provide tuition, training, instruction or activities outside normal school hours (such as evenings, weekends, school holidays), although some out-of-school settings are run part-time during school hours to help meet the needs of those who are typically educated at home.
+Out-of-school settings should not, however, be operating full-time (preventing a child attending a lawfully operating school).
+They may, for example, include tuition or learning centres, extracurricular clubs, supplementary schools, uniformed youth organisations, religious settings offering instruction in their own faith, and holiday clubs.

-OOSS can occur in many kinds of venue, from a person’s home to much larger and more formal places such as community and youth centres, sports clubs, and places of worship.
-Fees may or may not be charged, and some settings may operate on a commercial basis.
+Out-of-school settings can occur in many kinds of venue, from a person’s home to much larger and more formal places such as community and youth centres, sports clubs, and places of worship.

-It is important that providers understand and follow current government guidelines on protective measures to prevent the transmission of coronavirus (COVID-19).
-Specific protective measures guidance has been released for different types of premises, for example places of worship, multi-purpose community facilities and outdoor spaces.
-This guidance signposts to these, and more than one may be applicable to your provision.
 It is also important to note that some premises may only be able to open for certain limited purposes.
-You should check the latest government guidelines on which businesses and venues can open and for which purposes.
+You should check the latest guidance on closing certain businesses and venues in England to see which businesses and venues can open and for which purposes.
 Providers operating out of these premises should work with all the relevant parties (for example, the owner or voluntary management committee) to identify, agree on and distribute responsibility for protective measures to help prevent the transmission of coronavirus (COVID-19).
 See carrying out a risk assessment for more information.

-Parents (including guardians and foster carers) who have chosen to home educate their own child may wish to have their children attend group activities either in formal OOSS or in the homes of others who have chosen to home educate.
+Parents (including guardians and foster carers) who have chosen to home educate their own child may wish to have their children attend group activities either in out-of-school settings or in the homes of others who have chosen to home educate.

-Where a child who is home educated takes part in an OOSS the guidance set out above will apply.
-This is the case regardless of whether the OOSS is attended solely by children who are home educated or a combination of children attending school and children being home educated.
+Where a child who is home educated takes part in an out-of-school setting, this guidance will apply.
+This is the case regardless of whether the setting is attended solely by children who are home educated or a combination of children attending school and children being home educated.

 Carrying out a risk assessment

-In most cases, risk assessments and preparation for reopening of OOSS should be carried out by a senior member of staff.
-However, you should also work with other relevant parties when carrying out your risk assessment, such as your staff members, the owner of the premises where your provision is being held (for example, if renting a school hall or community hall, the owners or voluntary management committee) and/or your local authority, to identify the risks, to determine protective measures to put in place and to establish who is responsible for implementing each protective measure.
+In most cases, risk assessments and preparation for reopening of out-of-school settings should be carried out by a senior member of staff.
+However, you should also work with other relevant parties, such as your staff members, the owner of the premises where your provision is being held (for example, if renting a school hall or community hall, the owners or voluntary management committee) and your local authority, to identify the risks, to determine protective measures to put in place and to establish who is responsible for implementing each protective measure.

 Considering group sizes